 5. Restock your sunscreen stash.

-By know, we all know that sunscreen is a non-negotiable.
+By now, we all know that sunscreen is a non-negotiable.
 Go for a product with an SPF of 15 or higher that blocks both UVA and UVB rays, and reapply often from head to toe.
 Just don’t forget to check the expiration date!
-“It’s something that’s so easy to do, but we often forget about.
+“It’s something that’s so easy to do, but we often forget about it.
 Expired sunscreen is just not as effective,” says Lansen.
 Go through every bottle and tube and discard those that are past their prime, and try to make a practice of doing so at the start of every summer.

 6. Take a look around.